 Watering is of no value if the water runs down the outside of the root ball, leaving the roots at the core of the plant dry.
 This can happen if you water too quickly or apply too much water at once.
 Slower watering is usually more effective.
 The key is to ensure that water gets to the root zone — whether you are tending seedlings, watering houseplants, watering a row of tomatoes or soaking thirsty shrubs and trees.

-You can't use the "lift test" in your garden or landscape, but you can check the soil with your finger — it's the best "moisture meter" ever.
+You can't use the "lift test" in your garden or landscape, but you can use a soil moisture sensor to see if it's time to water.
 For a more thorough investigation, push a spade into the soil near your plant and pull it back to see how the soil looks.
 If it feels moist to a depth of 6 to 12 inches, you're in good shape.
 If it's bone dry, water!

 Keep your garden well-watered with the right tools: soaker hoses, lightweight hoses, sprinklers, rain barrels and irrigation timers.